-Sadie is a lifelong choral singer-in Hamilton, Montreal, and now Toronto.
-Sadie is also a pianist and obtained her Bachelor of Music from McGill University.
-This is Sadie’s 4th season with Exultate.
-When she is not singing, you will find Sadie reading something musicology-related in the Faculty of Music Library as she pursues her PhD.
+Sadie is a lifelong choral singer, having participated in choirs in Hamilton, Montreal, and now Toronto.
+She is also a pianist and obtained her Bachelor of Music from McGill University.
+When she’s not singing, you’ll find her reading something at the Faculty of Music library as she pursues her PhD in musicology.

 Anna-Maria Mersov, alto